lilanka/ArMu/README.md

 # ArMu
 Controlling Robotic Arm with Deep Reinforcement Learning

-TODO:
-  read the paper again
-  5h
+Written for semester 4 indvidual project in the University.